Vauxhall Viva: HA Viva (1963–1966)

 During its first ten months, over 100,000 HA Vivas were made, and by 1966 the HA had chalked up over 306,000 sales, proving that Vauxhall had made a successful return to the small-car market, which they had abandoned following the Second World War.
 One measure of the success is the fact that a budget was made available to design the car's successor with a virtually clean sheet.
 The Viva HB inherited engines, but little else, from the HA.
 309,538 Viva HAs were produced.

 The HA, however, suffered severely from corrosion problems along with other Vauxhall models of the time and very few of this model remain – one of the main problem areas being the cappings along the top side edges of the luggage compartment badly corroding and allowing water to enter, consequently leading to severe structural corrosion in the luggage-compartment floor area.
 As with a lot of other British cars of that period, many Vivas failed to survive long term.

-The HA Viva was assembled in Australia by General Motors-Holden commencing in 1964, and in New Zealand by General Motors at Petone.
+The HA Viva was assembled in Australia by Holden commencing in 1964, and in New Zealand by General Motors at Petone.
 New Zealand built only the Deluxe model and a few base versions for government fleet contracts.